 The Police Role

-Under the Domestic and Family Violence Act 1989, police must act on any reasonable suspicion that a person is an aggrieved person, by investigating, or causing to be investigated, the circumstances surrounding the suspicion.
-Their first priority when called to a suspected family violence incident is to ensure the personal safety of all involved.
+Under the Domestic and Family Violence Act 1989, Police must act on any reasonable suspicion that a person is an aggrieved person, by investigating, or causing to be investigated, the circumstances surrounding the suspicion.
+Their priority when called to a suspected family violence incident is to ensure the personal safety of all involved.

-The aggrieved person and the respondent are usually separated in order to speak to police privately.
+The aggrieved person and the respondent are usually separated to speak to police privately.
 This ensures that the aggrieved does not feel intimidated by the respondent.
 Besides speaking to the aggrieved and the respondent, the police may also talk to any other family members or people present in order to ascertain if there is a history of violence, what the relationship is like and if there has been any previous involvement by the police.

 Police have the right to obtain the name and address of any person involved in a domestic and family violence incident, as well as any witnesses.